-On March 3, 2026, Arkansas will hold a nonpartisan election to fill two seats on the Arkansas Supreme Court.
-The candidates are competing to fill the seats of two eight-year terms that will expire on December 31, 2026.
-Incumbent candidate Cody Hiland is running uncontested for Position 6 on the court while incumbent candidate Nicholas Bronni is running against attorney John Adams for Position 3 on the court.
-If a candidate receives more than 50 percent the vote, they will win the seat.
-If not, the top two candidates will compete in a runoff during the general election in November.
+On March 3, 2026, Arkansas held a nonpartisan election to fill two seats on the Arkansas Supreme Court.
+The candidates competed to fill the seats of two eight-year terms that will expire on December 31, 2026.
+Incumbent candidate Cody Hiland ran uncontested and won Position 6 on the court while incumbent candidate Nicholas Bronni received more than 50 percent the vote, defeating attorney John Adams and winning Position 3 on the court.
+There will not be a runoff during the general election in November.

 Estimated Total TV Spending: